Public Writing & Digital History Projects

 THATCamp: The Humanities and Technology Camp.
 “Reflections on THATCamp HBCU 2012.”
 Entry by Kenja McCray.
 July 11, 2012. http://hbcu2012.thatcamp.org/07/11/kenja-mccray-reflections-on-thatcamp-hbcu-2012/.

 McCray, Kenja.
-Black Power Encyclopedia: From “Black is Beautiful” to Urban Uprisings, s.v.
-“Congress of African People,” Santa Barbara: ABC-CLIO, April 2018.
+“Congress of African People.”
+In Black Power Encyclopedia: From “Black is Beautiful” to Urban Uprisings, edited by Akinyele Umoja, Karin L. Stanford, and Jasmin A. Young, 286-291.
+Santa Barbara: ABC-CLIO, July 2018.

 McCray, Kenja.
-Black Power Encyclopedia: From “Black is Beautiful” to Urban Uprisings, s.v.
-“Cultural Nationalism,” Santa Barbara: ABC-CLIO, April 2018.
+“Cultural Nationalism.”
+In Black Power Encyclopedia: From “Black is Beautiful” to Urban Uprisings, edited by Akinyele Umoja, Karin L. Stanford, and Jasmin A. Young, 307-313.
+Santa Barbara: ABC-CLIO, July 2018.

 McCray, Kenja.
 Review of We Are an African People: Independent Education, Black Power, and the Radical Imagination, by Russell Rickford.
 The Sixties: A Journal of History, Politics and Culture 9, iss.
 2 (2016): 276-278.